Last updated on January 18th, 2025 at 12:21 am

 We are currently experiencing a shift in our political system where Americans are tired of the establishment politicians who never do anything to improve their lives once they are elected into office.

 The country was primed and ready for a populist politician to come onto the scene.
-Unfortunately, that politician was Donald Trump, who is a fake populist who doesn’t put forth the economic populist agenda.
+Unfortunately, that politician was Donald Trump, a fake populist who doesnβt put forth the economic populist agenda.
 He instead uses some of the tactics already mentioned.
 He uses hate, fear, and anger to drive people to vote for him.

 In 2016, Donald Trump ran on Drain the Swamp, only to engage in corruption benefitting friends, family, and himself while in office.
-Rather than draining the swamp, he created the swamp.
+Rather than draining the swamp, he created a swamp inside the White House.
 Regardless, his voters still support him, believing he was taking on the establishment despite evidence to the contrary.

-If someone were to vote against their own interests in this situation it would be akin to defending an ex who lied to you because of all of their other great qualities.
-Or ignoring warnings from someone who told you they are cheating on you.
+If someone were to vote against their own interests in this situation it would be akin to defending an ex who lied to them because of all of their other great qualities.
+Or ignoring warnings from someone who told them that a spouse was cheating on them.

-The concept of “economic interest” isn’t always about money.
+The concept of βeconomic interestβ isnβt always about money.
 For some, the concept of “economic well-being” might include factors like job security, home ownership, or access to certain cultural or social privileges that they believe will be threatened by certain policies.
-In this situation it actually makes sense to vote against your best interests—if keeping things the same is more important than positive changes.
+In this situation it actually makes sense to vote against your own best interestsβif keeping things the same is more important than positive changes.

 This strategy can be highly effective in garnering support from people who feel disenfranchised or overlooked by the political system.
 This is exactly how Donald Trump was able to garner support in the 2024 election.

-Rather than present policies and solutions to problems, he preferred to use them to stoke hate and fear.
-One example is the Border security bill brought forth by Republican Senator James Lankford after spending months negotiating with an Independent and a Democrat.
+Rather than present policies and solutions to problems, he preferred to use problems to stoke hate and fear.
+One example is the Border security bill brought forth by Republican Senator James Lankford after spending months negotiating with an Independents and Democrats.

 The bill would have added 1,500 Border Patrol agents to the border, which is why the Border Patrol union endorsed the bill.
 It would have added additional immigration judges and lawyers so asylum cases could be heard immediately instead of releasing people into the country while they await their hearing.

-Mike Johnson killed the bill and even though this showed the American people that Trump cared about winning the election more than protecting American people from the “criminals and murderers” coming across the border.
+Mike Johnson killed the bill even though this showed the American people that Trump cared about winning the election more than protecting American people from the βcriminals and murderersβ coming across the border.
+At least thatβs what should have happened, but Conservative media and Trump told supporters that it was a βbad bill.β Unfortunately, not everyone knows they can go to Congress.gov and read every bill themselves.

-Republicans ran ads about women who were murdered by illegal immigrants, blaming Kamala Harris for letting them in when in reality she supported the border security bill that would have helped with the high number of border crossings.
+Republicans ran ads about women who were murdered by illegal immigrants, blaming Kamala Harris for letting them in when, in reality, she supported the border security bill that would have stopped the high number of border crossings.
 Trump didn’t want it to pass.

 In the case of a populist or a fake populist, voters may feel emotionally invested in a candidate or movement and may choose loyalty to that candidate over a careful evaluation of policies and their real-world implications.
 MAGA is a perfect example of this phenomenon.